The Longevity Den

 • Optional: a few capers or olives alongside

 5. While still warm, dress generously with olive oil and lemon juice.
 Season with salt.
-Taste and adjust — the balance of bitter, sour, and rich is everything here.
+Serve warm or at room temperature.

 Why it's good for you